Wang Huning: Taiwan

 In February 2024, Wang spoke at the Taiwan Work Conference, where he said China "must resolutely fight ‘Taiwan independence’ separatism" and "further grasp the strategic initiative to achieve the complete unification of the motherland".
 On 10 April, he was one of the officials that met former Taiwanese President Ma Ying-jeou during his meeting with Xi.
 On 27 April, he met with a Kuomintang delegation led by Fu Kun-chi, the Majority Leader in the Legislative Yuan, Taiwan's legislature, in Beijing.
 He attended the Straits Forum in June 2024, where he said the "historic trend of China’s renaissance and reunification is unstoppable".
 In August, he sent a congratulatory to the Overseas Chinese World Conference for Promoting Peaceful Reunification of China held in Hong Kong, praising the efforts of Chinese in Hong Kong, Macau, Taiwan and overseas in advocating against Taiwanese independence.
 In February 2025, he attended a work conference on Taiwan affairs, where he called on China to "shape the inevitable reunification of the motherland".
-In June 2025, he attended the Straits Forum, where he met with former Taiwanese president Ma Ying-jeou.
-In October 2025, Wang attended an event to mark the newly-established Commemoration Day of Taiwan's Restoration.
+In June 2025, he attended the Straits Forum, where he again met with Ma Ying-jeou.
+In October 2025, Wang attended an event to mark the newly established Commemoration Day of Taiwan's Restoration.

+In February 2026, he met with Kuomintang vice chairman Hsiao Hsu-tsen, where he said that the CCP was willing to strengthen exchanges with Taiwan's political parties and civil groups on the basis of the 1992 Consensus and opposition to Taiwan independence, and advocated for the principle that "both sides of the Taiwan Strait are one family".
+In the same month, Wang addressed the annual Taiwan Work Conference, where he said it is necessary to "firmly support the patriotic pro-unification forces on the island, resolutely strike against 'Taiwan independence' separatist forces, oppose interference by external forces, and safeguard peace and stability in the Taiwan Strait".
+In April, Wang accompanied Xi during his meeting with Kuomintang chairwoman Cheng Li-wun.
+On 10 May, he met with Kuomintang vice chairman Chang Jung-kung, where he called on further cooperation on the basis of the Xi–Cheng meeting.
+In June 2026, he addressed the annual Straits Forum, where he said "This year’s Straits Forum was held in a grand manner, with many Taiwan compatriots overcoming obstacles to participate enthusiastically"; the Democratic Progressive Party government in Taiwan had forbidden local officials attending the event.